YYanaS/Axit/README.md

 ![Project Preview](img/preview__img.webp)

-Это современный, адаптивный лендинг, созданный по макету Axure. Проект демонстрирует вертску с использованием семантического HTML5 и современных возможностей CSS3, включая кастомные свойства (CSS Variables) и Flexbox.
+This is a modern, adaptive landing page created from an Axure mockup.
+The project demonstrates front-end development using semantic HTML5 and modern CSS3 features, including custom properties (CSS Variables) and Flexbox.

-## 🚀 О проекте
+## 🚀 About the Project

-Данный проект представляет собой лендинг с продуманной структурой и интерактивными элементами.
+This project presents a landing page with a well-thought-out structure and interactive elements.

-## 🛠 Технологии
+## 🛠 Technologies

-- **HTML5** - Семантическая и доступная разметка.
+- **HTML5** - Semantic and accessible markup.
-- **CSS3** - Стилизация с использованием:
+- **CSS3** - Styling using:
-  - CSS Custom Properties (переменные) для цветов, шрифтов и размеров.
+  - CSS Custom Properties for colors, fonts, and sizes.
-  - Flexbox для построения макетов.
+  - Flexbox for layout construction.
-  - Псевдоклассы (`:hover`, `:active`, `:focus`) для интерактивности.
+  - Pseudo-classes (`:hover`, `:active`, `:focus`) for interactivity.
-  - Позиционирование (`relative`, `absolute`).
+  - Positioning (`relative`, `absolute`).
-  - Плавные переходы (`transition`).
+  - Smooth transitions (`transition`).
-- **Google Fonts** - Шрифты `Raleway` и `Open Sans`.
+- **Google Fonts** - Fonts `Raleway` and `Open Sans`.
-- **SVG** - Векторные иконки для социальных сетей.
+- **SVG** - Vector icons for social networks.